neroon/moocisen/README.md

 * Internet Explorer 9+

 This does not mean that other browsers or previous versions of browsers do not work, but that the web application is optimized for the browsers listed above.

+## Requirements

+* A web server with PHP 5.2 Recommended: Apache2
+* Apache `mod_rewrite` module, installed and enabled
+* A MySQL database with phpMyAdmin

+## Quickstart

+1- Import the `mooc.sql` file into MySQL.
+The database will be created automatically

+2- Start an Apache2 Server

+3- Run `index.php`

 ## Docs and Recipe